AlexHarn/bfrv1_icetray/tensor-of-inertia/resources/docs/index.rst

 virtual masses, with each PMT The amplitudes of the OMs at position r_i from the center of gravity of the hits.

-The amplitude weight w can be set arbitrarily, with 0 and 1 the two most common values.
+The amplitude weight w can be set arbitrarily, with 0 and 1 being the two most common values.
 (1 itself is the default value) The smallest eigenvalue  of the inertia tensor corresponds to the longest axis, which approximates the track if the smallest eigenvalue is much smaller than the other two eigenvalues.